 The views and opinions on this website are my opinions and do not reflect the views of my current or former employers.

-Since 2007, I have been creating fast, easy-to-use data wrangling and statistical computing tools, mostly in the Python programming language.
+Since 2007, I have been developing data analysis software, mostly for use in the Python programming language.
+My primary objective has been improving user productivity, increasing performance and efficiency, and enhancing data interoperability.
 I am best known for creating the pandas project and writing the book Python for Data Analysis.
-I am also a contributor to the Arrow, Kudu (incubating), and Parquet projects within the Apache Software Foundation.
+Since 2015, I have been focused on the Apache Arrow project.
+I have also contributed to Apache Kudu (incubating) and Apache Parquet (where I am a PMC member).
 I was the co-founder and CEO of DataPad.
 I later spent a couple years leading efforts to bring Python and Hadoop together at Cloudera.
-I'm now working for Two Sigma in New York.
+In 2018, I founded Ursa Labs, a not-for-profit open source development group in partnership with RStudio.
+In 2018, I became a Member of The Apache Software Foundation

 Open source projects